A.J. Pollock Player Props: Mariners vs. Angels

 Angels Pitching Rankings (2022)

-- The Angels pitching staff ranked 12th in MLB last season with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Angels pitching staff last season ranked 12th in the big leagues.

-- The Angels had the ninth-ranked team ERA across all MLB pitching staffs (3.79).
+- The Angels had the ninth-ranked team ERA among all league pitching staffs (3.79).

-- Angels pitchers combined to allow 168 total home runs at a clip of one per game (11th in the league).
+- Angels pitchers combined to surrender 168 total home runs at a rate of one per game (11th in the league).

-- Detmers makes his first start of the season for the Angels.
+- Suarez makes his first start of the season for the Angels.

-- The 23-year-old left-hander started and threw six innings in his last appearance on Saturday, Oct.
-1 against the Texas Rangers.
+- The 25-year-old southpaw started and threw seven innings when he last appeared on Sunday, Oct.
+2 against the Texas Rangers.

 © 2023 Data Skrive.
 All rights reserved.